lakka/trip-meter/README.md

 # trip-meter
 This is an app for Teekkaripurjehtijat ry for marking and administering community work hours done by its members.

+The software will run on Google Apps Script.

 ## Working hours

 https://docs.google.com/spreadsheets/d/1o8J4zmnZTU9AIQOoqr3w8RWgqzw_iOsXOyM-dHlmsqo/edit?usp=sharing